 - HIPAA and PCI Compliance: Compliance regulations such as HIPAA are critical to ensure medical records security meets government standards.
 With the evolution of physician and patient visits through interactive medicine through video conference apps and software making checkups more convenient, it has also surfaced new vulnerabilities for ePHI, sensitive data, and private information.
 Understand the HIPAA compliance requirements as it pertains to your healthcare organization.
 PCI compliance for health care is also essential.
 With the scope of health industry services rapidly expanding, many companies now store and retain at least some credit data, making them subject to PCI DSS requirements.
 It is a good time to review your PCI compliance in preparation for the new PCI DSS v4.0.
 HALOCK can help identify and satisfy key compliance obligations.

-- Risk Management & Security System Management: The massive volume of potential health care security issues means you need to spend InfoSec budgets wisely to ensure maximum impact and minimum disruption.
+- Risk Management Program: The massive volume of potential health care security issues means you need to spend InfoSec budgets wisely to ensure maximum impact and minimum disruption.
 Our experts have the industry knowledge you need to prioritize and optimize security investments while keeping you compliant.
 An ongoing risk management program provides continuous maintenance and insight on your risk profile and how to enhance your security.

 - Penetration Testing: As health care IT grows more complex, companies increasingly rely on third-party and open-source solutions to streamline deployments and infrastructure.
 Penetration testing from HALOCK helps identify potential vulnerabilities and deploy remediation strategies before cyber attackers compromise your network.
 Before launching a new telemedicine app, validate it is secure to handle private data.
 If you have changes on your network or are integrating systems with a recent acquisition, test your changing environment.
 Consider a Recurring Penetration Testing program to assess your safeguards throughout the year for a proactive security approach.